AselKitulagoda/enerjog-api/README.md

-# Adonis API application
+# Enerjog API

-This is the boilerplate for creating an API server in AdonisJs, it comes pre-configured with.

-1. Bodyparser
-2. Authentication
-3. CORS
-4. Lucid ORM
-5. Migrations and seeds

 ## Software versions to install
 *   Node (npm version 6.14.4)
 *   Adonis CLI - Install by running ```npm i -g @adonisjs/cli```

 ## Note
 The website and its corresponding API for the database have both been deployed on to Heroku.
-The link to the website can be found [here](http://enerjog.herokuapp.com).
+The link to the website can be found [here](https://enerjog-tracker.herokuapp.com).

 ## Running the API
 *   First ```cd enerjog-api```